govindrai/phase-0-handbook/coding-references/refactoring.md

 Refactoring is an important step to becoming a world-class beginner, and it's important to look at your code fresh before refactoring.

+## Introduction

+See this [Refactoring Intro](https://talks.devbootcamp.com/refactoring-intro) for a short tutorial that introduces refactoring.

+## Summary
 Refactoring is not about solving the problem differently, it's about solving the problem well.

 Now is the time to go through the docs to find a method that does what you did from scratch.
 Because you have already solved the problem once, you'll have a better idea of what method you need to replace some code.